tomalaforge/angular-challenges/apps/testing-router-outlet/README.md

 1. Fork the project
 2. clone it
 3. npm install
-4. `npx nx serve router-testing` to play with the application
+4. `npx nx serve testing-router-outlet` to play with the application
-5. `npx nx test router-testing` to test your application with Testing Library
+5. `npx nx test testing-router-outlet` to test your application with Testing Library
-6. `npx nx component-test router-testing --watch` to test your application with Cypress
+6. `npx nx component-test testing-router-outlet --watch` to test your application with Cypress
 7. _...work on it_
 8. Commit your work
 9. Submit a PR with a title beginning with **Answer:17** that I will review and other dev can review.